mclem6/mclem6/README.md

-👋 Hi, I’m Maria Clement.
+Hi, I’m Maria.

-I am a senior at UIC and am taking Intro to Machine Learning, Computer Algorithms, and Software Development of Mobile Applications this semester
+I am currently a senior at the University of Illinois in Chicago (UIC) where I am pursuing a Bachelor of Science in Computer Science.
+This semester, I am enrolled in Introduction to Machine Learning, Computer Algorithms, and Software Development of Mobile Applications which are electives I chose and excited to dive into as I continue to explore the vast field of computer science.

-I decided to pursue a degree in computer science after stumbling upon the first CS50 Harvard lecture on YouTube.
-I fell in love with this new way of thinking, of breaking down big problems into small, manageable, essential parts (ie decomposition) and, through this process, finding a solution for the whole.
-Since then, I have applied this method to all areas of my life and have seen its transformative powers!
+I decided to pursue a degree in computer science because technology is the backbone of accessibility, and I want to be a part of leveraging it to improve the quality of life.
+My goal is to build a career working with companies that are dedicated to developing and maintaining digital products that provide real value for under-represented groups of people.

+I am particularly interested in learning and becoming a full-stack developer in Java.
+I enjoy learning about the design and development of user-friendly interfaces as well as best practices in writing maintainable and scalable back-end code.

 Things I am working on:
-- I just built my first learning model implementing the ID3 algorithm using Python!
+- I just built my first learning model implementing the ID3 algorithm using Python.
-- I am finding my way around Android Studio and can't wait to develop my first mobile application this semester.
+- I am finding my way around Android Studio and can't wait to develop my first mobile application.
 - Becoming Network+ certified
 - Building a full-stack application in Java